Imaginary-Horizons-Productions/DirectoryBot/README.md

 #### record (AKA: log)
 Syntax: `@DirectoryBot record (platform) (information)`
 \
 Stores your (platform) (information).
 For example `@DirectoryBot timezone America/Los_Angeles` would have DirectoryBot record "America/Los_Angeles" as your entry for "timezone".
+The message with this command will be deleted for security purposes.

 #### lookup
 Syntax: `@DirectoryBot lookup (platform) (user)`